 Then snap out of it.

 The Idea Behind The Meditation

 You ego adds compensation for your subconscious.
-To reach abundance you must get rid of all the bad stuff in your unconscious mid.
+To reach abundance you must get rid of all the bad stuff in your unconscious mind.

 And let go of any goal, there is no finish line.

-In the bonuses there are live footages from the seminars and a book review –Man’s Search for Meaning-, which to me seemed a bit like unneeded space filler.
+In the bonuses, there is live footage from the seminars and a book review –Man’s Search for Meaning-, which to be honest, it felt a bit like unneeded space filler.